microsoft/Git-Credential-Manager-for-Windows/README.md

 This is a community project so feel free to contribute ideas, submit bugs, fix bugs, or code new features.

 ## Download and Install
 To use the Git Credential Manager for Windows, you can download the [latest installer](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/releases).
-If you clone and build the repo, you can run install.cmd to install.
+To install, extract the .zip file and run install.cmd from an administrator command prompt.

 ## Build agents
 Build agents cannot manage modal dialogs, therefore we recommended the following configuration.